TracyGJG/transducer_lens/ReadMe.md

 - imperative: An example solved using conventional Array methods but incuring multiple passes over the array.
 - declarative: The same example problem as for _imperative_ but resolved using transducers.
 - exampleData: A collection of several datesets, in JSON format, used to in the exampleSummary demonstration.
-- exampleSummary: An example with logging to demonstrate consolidating data from several sources (arrays and an object) using the transducer approach
+- exampleSummary: An example with logging to demonstrate consolidating data from several sources (arrays and an object) using the transducer approach.
+- lensDemo: Demonstrates the _lens_ and _lensFn_ function as described below.

 ## Lenses